-The teaching style and philosophy of an educator is based on personal knowledge and the individual approach taken toward their own learning.
-We are all products of the environment that we came from; our families, schools, and environment all play a role in our attitudes about education.
-Everybody has a unique way of processing and remembering information.
-The way in which a teacher delivers instruction, corresponding with their experiences define their teaching style and philosophy.
+The teaching style and philosophy of an educator is based on personal knowledge and the individual approach taken toward one's own learning.
+We are all products of the environment that we came from; our home life and school life both play a role in our attitudes about education.
+Everyone has a unique way of processing and remembering information.
+The way a teacher delivers instruction, corresponding with their experiences, defines their teaching style and philosophy.
 We all have ideas of what a good teacher is and what qualifications they must have.
-Thus, my philosophy is a culmination of my personal experience as an educator and my professional experiences as a musician, and the research that I continue to pursue about jazz and music pedagogy.
+Thus, my philosophy is a culmination of my personal experience as an educator, my professional experiences as a musician, and the research that I continue to pursue about jazz and music pedagogy.

-It is my personal view that encouraging students to pay attention to the detailed nuances of written and improvised music, as well as music theory are important because those focuses tend to create well-versed musicians.
-Just as important, are educators that inspire and create a desire for students to achieve the highest levels in their craft.
-An educator should be very strategic in the way that they approach the pedagogy of their field; they should be well-versed as well and should “practice what they preach.”
-It is my theory that a music educator ought to hold a high level of musicianship and demonstrate various performance concepts to their students through research, scholarship, composition, and performance.
-Students should be encouraged to attend faculty performances, as well as other professional performances.
+Encouraging students to pay attention to the detailed nuances of written and improvised music, as well as music theory are important because those focuses tend to create well-versed musicians.
+Just as important, educators inspire and create a desire for students to achieve the highest levels in their craft.
+An educator should be very strategic in the way that they approach the pedagogy of their field; they should be well-versed and should “practice what they preach.”
+My philosophy is that music educators should hold an elevated level of musicianship and demonstrate various concepts to their students through research, scholarship, composition, and performance.
+Students should be encouraged to develop their own philosophies through research.
 There must be a standard set by the educator that is evident and attainable while fostering critical thinking and innovative ideas.